 Quantify the risks

-“The object is to put a value on any risks identified through due diligence,” said Paul Woodhouse, head of the financial services practice for First Key.
+“The object is to put a value on any risks identified through due diligence,” said Paul Woodhouse, director of strategy & finance for First Key.
 “That effort will help the buyer make a well-informed decision.
 And the due diligence report often serves as a roadmap for how the buyer can improve performance after the deal is closed.”

 The first step in identifying potential risks is to gather as much information about the brewery involved as possible.
 The team does this by reviewing reports and other data the seller has submitted to the buyer.